-Align Connect (HMO C-SNP) must end your membership in the plan if any of the following happen:
+Align Thrive (HMO I-SNP) must end your membership in the plan if any of the following happen:

-• If you no longer have Medicare Part A and Part B.

-- If you move out of our service area. - If you are away from our service area for more than six months. - o If you move or take a long trip, you need to call Member Services to find out if the place you are moving or traveling to is in our plan's area.
-(Phone numbers for Member Services are printed on the back cover of this booklet.) - You do not meet the plan's special eligibility requirements as stated in Chapter 1, Section 2.1 - If you become incarcerated (go to prison). - If you are not a United States citizen or lawfully present in the United States. - If you lie about or withhold information about other insurance you have that provides prescription drug coverage. - If you let someone else use your membership card to get medical care.
+- If you no longer have Medicare Part A and Part B. - If you move out of our service area. - If you are away from our service area for more than six months. - o If you move or take a long trip, you need to call Member Services to find out if the place you are moving or traveling to is in our plan's area.
+(Phone numbers for Member Services are printed on the back cover of this booklet.) - You do not meet the plan's special eligibility requirements as stated in Chapter 1, Section 2.1 - If you no longer meet the institutional level of care. - If you move out of a nursing facility or assisted living facility in the Align Thrive (HMO I-SNP) network. - If you become incarcerated (go to prison). - If you are not a United States citizen or lawfully present in the United States. - If you lie about or withhold information about other insurance you have that provides prescription drug coverage. - If you let someone else use your membership card to get medical care.
 (We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan and you will lose prescription drug coverage.